Lectures on Bulk Reconstruction: Abstract

 {\bf If the AdS/CFT conjecture holds, every question about bulk physics can be answered by the boundary CFT.
 But we still don't know how to translate all the questions about bulk physics to questions about the boundary CFT.
 Completing this bulk-boundary dictionary is the aim of the bulk reconstruction program, which we review in these lectures.
 We cover the HKLL construction, bulk reconstruction in AdS/Rindler, mirror operator construction of Papadodimas and Raju, and the Marolf-Wall paradox.
 These notes are based on lectures given at ST4 2018. }

-\rule{\textwidth}{1pt} \rule{\textwidth}{1pt} According to the AdS/CFT conjecture, any conformal field theory in a $d$-dimensional spacetime is equivalent to a theory of quantum gravity in a $d+1$-dimensional spacetime.
+\rule{\textwidth}{1pt} \rule{\textwidth}{1pt} According to the AdS/CFT conjecture, there is a duality between quantum gravity in a $d+1$-dimensional spacetime and conformal field theory in a $d$-dimensional spacetime.
 Therefore one should be able to use it to try to learn about bulk physics from the boundary.

 If the bulk and boundary theories are indeed equivalent, any question one may ask about bulk physics can in principle be answered by the boundary CFT.
 The CFT in the boundary \textit{is} the bulk quantum theory of gravity!